 All teachers have a responsibility to identify and meet the educational needs of all students, whatever their learning difficulty.
-The SENCo co-ordinates provision of education for students with learning needs by:
+The SENDCo coordinates provision of education for students with learning needs by:

-- Assessing, Planning, Doing and Reviewing students' needs and progress - Maintaining the SEN register. - Identifying and managing the SENDs of students, co-ordinating and reviewing the provision made for these. - Ensuring SEND profiles are up to date. - Liaising with parents/carers/staff/governors in line with recommendations in the Code of Practice. - Liaising with external agencies and using their involvement to inform SEND support and provision. - Arranging annual reviews of students with EHCP. - Arranging review meetings with parents of students with allocated targeted intervention/ SEN support. - Assessing and co-ordinating special arrangements for internal and external examinations. - Encouraging all new students to pass on information to the SENCo regarding their SEN history and eligibility for Access Arrangements for external exams.
+- Assessing, Planning, Doing and Reviewing students' needs and progress - Maintaining the SEND register.

+• Identifying and managing the special education needs of students, co-ordinating and reviewing the provision made for these.

+- Ensuring SEND provision maps are up to date. - Liaising with parents/carers/staff/governors in line with recommendations in the Code of Practice. - Liaising with external agencies and using their involvement to inform SEND support and provision. - Arranging annual reviews of students with EHCP. - Arranging review meetings with parents/carers of students with allocated targeted intervention/ SEND support. - Assessing and co-ordinating special arrangements for internal and external examinations.

+• Encouraging all new students to pass on information to the SENDCo regarding their SEND history and eligibility for Access Arrangements for external exams.